 - If you have an exam appointment, the exam appointment must be canceled before the transfer request can be processed.
 If your appointment is not canceled in time, ICMA cannot switch your registration.

-- Prometric will charge a $50 fee if you are canceling or rescheduling your exam within 3 to 30 days of the appointment date.
+- Prometric will charge a $50 fee if you are canceling or rescheduling your exam within three to 30 days of the appointment date.
 This fee cannot be waived.

-If you miss your appointment, or if you cancel your exam within 3 days (72 hours) of your scheduled appointment, you will be considered a “no-show” and you will forfeit your exam fee.
+Remember: If you miss your appointment, or if you cancel your exam within three days (72 hours) of your scheduled appointment, you will be considered a “no-show” and you will forfeit your exam fee.

 Question Sharing: Sharing CMA multiple-choice and essay exam questions with others after taking the exam is a violation of ICMA’s examinee conduct policy and is considered cheating.
 CMA candidates will be expelled from the CMA program if they disclose CMA exam questions: